-- To support patients in adhering to medical care and antiretroviral therapy (ART); - 2.
-To promote sexual risk reduction to reduce patient acquisition of sexually transmitted diseases (STDs) and transmission of HIV infection; - 3.
+To support patients in adhering to medical care and antiretroviral therapy (ART);

+- 2. To promote sexual risk reduction to reduce patient acquisition of sexually transmitted diseases (STDs) and transmission of HIV infection; - 3.
 To facilitate access and linkage to appropriate services in the continuum of care; - 4.
-To increase patient capacity for self-care; and - 5.
+To increase patient capacity for self-care; - 5.
+To eliminate duplication of services by integrating medical and non-medical case management for HIV-positive patients; and, - 6.
 To increase service coordination among providers.